rmin2000/rmin2000.github.io/_pages/about.md

   - /about.html
 ---

-Greetings, I am a graduate student in the Department of Computer Science Engineering (HKUST) under the supervision of [Prof. Minhao Cheng](https://cmhcbb.github.io/) and [Prof. Nevin L. Zhang](https://www.cse.ust.hk/faculty/lzhang/).
+Greetings, I am a graduate student in the Department of Computer Science Engineering (HKUST) under the supervision of [Prof. Minhao Cheng](https://cmhcbb.github.io/).
 My interest lies broadly in AI safety.

 Education
 ======